 FWD Expert Exchange Programme

-Starting in 2015, the ECDC Food- and Waterborne Diseases and Zoonoses Programme has introduced an Expert Exchange Programme (FWDEEP) for public health experts working with food/waterborne diseases and zoonoses, Legionnaires’ disease and variant Creutzfeldt-Jakob disease.
-The FWDEEP entails an exchange visit and is open to all technical experts working in an EU/EEA public health institute or laboratory at the national, regional or local level.
+The Food- and Waterborne Diseases and Zoonoses Expert Exchange Programme (FWDEEP) is aimed at public health experts working with food/waterborne diseases and zoonoses, Legionnaires’ disease and variant Creutzfeldt-Jakob disease.
+It entails an exchange visit and is open to all technical experts working in an EU/EEA public health institute or laboratory at the national, regional or local level.
 The application of experts working on regional or local level must be supported by the relevant National Focal Point.

-The aim of this exchange is to offer a flexible and sustainable programme for a targeted, hands-on learning opportunity for public health experts to develop their skills and competences.
-A selected expert will have a chance to spend a period of two to five days in an agreed hosting site on an on-the-job training principle, whereby each learning visit is organised around one or more specific topic/s as outlined in the scope of the application.
+The objective of this exchange is to offer a flexible and sustainable programme for a targeted, hands-on learning opportunity for public health experts to develop their skills and competences.
+A selected expert will have a chance to spend a period of two to five days in an agreed hosting site on an on-the-job training principle.
+Each learning visit is organised around one or more specific topic/s as outlined in the scope of the application.

-The exchange is expected to cascade newly gained knowledge to his/her colleagues in his/her home country after the exchange period and/or have a significant impact on improving public health laboratory capability, surveillance, as well as detection and response to food- and waterborne outbreaks.
+The exchange is expected to cascade newly gained knowledge to his/her colleagues in his/her home country and have a significant impact on improving public health laboratory capability, surveillance, as well as detection and response to food- and waterborne outbreaks.
 At the end of the exchange visit, the expert will submit a final report, summarising the activities during the visit (see template).

 For more information on the selection criteria, content and process of FWDEEP: